AlaskaAirlines/AuroJavascriptDemo/README.md

 At a bare minimum, you need:

-1. `webcomponents-loader.js` referenced in the head of your HTML.

 1. The Design Token CSS custom properties included in your CSS.

-1. Any web components imported after the polyfills have been loaded (look for WebComponentsReady event later in the documentation).
+1. Any web components imported

 To accomplish all of this, you will almost certainly need a module bundler such as Webpack to package the Web Components and dependencies.